sk-fahim-hossain/marketplace-server/README.md

 <ul>

 ## Features
--Created a responsive e-commerce platform with React, React Router, and
+- Created a responsive e-commerce platform with React, React Router, and Tailwind CSS.
-       Tailwind CSS.
        <li></li>
        <li>Integrated Firebase for user authentication and Stripe for secure online payments.</li>